When trees and bushes are overgrown, they can impede streets, curbs, and boulevards. Similarly, fences and gates can improperly impede the street.

 Unsafe boulevard landscaping encroachments

-If boulevard landscaping encroachments cause safety hazards, call 3-1-1.
+If boulevard landscaping encroachments cause safety hazards, call 3-1-1, otherwise use our online form to make a service request.

 Unsafe landscaping encroachments may include: